Case Studies

 Wrap-up: Avoiding the Fate of Killed Apps

 TL;DR: The history of killed apps shows that high acquisition never compensates for poor retention.
 In 2026, the benchmark for success has shifted from total downloads to long-term "stickiness."
 To avoid closure, developers must bridge the gap between initial install and the critical 90-day churn window, where 71% of users are typically lost.
+Daily app downloads average roughly 860 million worldwide, yet success is highly concentrated, making retention an even greater challenge.

 Companies like Google actively seek out failure to learn from.
 So let’s do the same to ensure your project doesn't join the list of killed apps.